 Tangents is published annually and features the works of Stanford MLA students and alumni.
 The journal includes essays, fiction, nonfiction, and poetry, and is edited and produced by a committee of MLA students and alumni.

-The Summer 2021 extended edition of Tangents takes us from Tbilisi to the Congo, from Ulugh Beg to William Blake.
-Creative content includes five poems and two narrative memory pieces.
-It has been provided by editors, Candy Carter, MLA ‘14, Teri Hessel, MLA ‘13, and Jennifer Swanton Brown, MLA ‘12.
+The Summer 2022 edition of Tangents takes us from Fenway Park to Outer Space, from Avicenna to Austen.
+Creative content includes four narrative memory pieces and four poems.
+It has been provided by editors, Candy Carter, MLA ‘14, Teri Hessel, MLA ‘13, and Michael Breger, MLA ‘22.

 Confluence: The Journal of Graduate Liberal Studies